-- The collateral for the loan (the subject property) satisfies all lender requirements including a satisfactory appraisal, title, survey, property condition and insurance. - > Applicant executes all loan documents as required by the lender. - > Loan as described must remain available in the market. - > Satisfaction of any and all other conditions that may be imposed prior to loan closing.
+- Receipt of a complete loan application and all supporting documents requested. - > Verification of the information provided. - Financial status and credit report to remain substantially the same until the loan closes. - > The collateral for the loan (the subject property) satisfies all lender requirements including a satisfactory appraisal, title, survey, property condition and insurance. - > Applicant executes all loan documents as required by the lender. - > Loan as described must remain available in the market. - The following additional items: